zha0jing/community-hub/src/docs/developers/l2/rpc.md

 ### `eth_estimateGas`

-`eth_estimateGas` has been modified to encode information about both the cost of _executing_ a transaction and the cost to _publish_ the transaction data to Layer 1 (Ethereum).
+`eth_estimateGas` only returns information about the L2 execution fee.
-See our dedicated [Transaction Fees page](docs/infra/fees.html) for more information.
+See our [transaction fees page](/docs/developers/fees.html) for more information.

 ### `eth_getBlockByNumber` and `eth_getBlockByHash`